tesselode/talkback/readme.md

 ### Groups

-Groups each hold their own set of listeners, and they can hold other groups.
-Groups can be nested infinitely, and `say`, `ignore`, and `reset` will apply to listeners in that group and child groups, but not parent groups.
-The library itself returns a group, meaning that `conversation` in the above examples is a group.
+You can create sub-groups from the main `conversation` group.
+When you say or ignore messages from inside a group, only that group (and child groups) will listen.
+Groups can be nested infinitely, and Talkback itself is a group.

 ```lua
 conversation = require 'talkback'